egorsmkv/tts_uk/README.md

 uv run example.py
 ```

+If you need to synthesize articles we recommend consider [wtpsplit](https://github.com/segment-any-text/wtpsplit).

 ## Get help and support

 Please feel free to connect with us using [the Issues section](https://github.com/egorsmkv/tts_uk/issues).